tathagatabhattacharjee/Record-Linkage-Using-Machine-Learning-Techniques/01 Convert Source Data From Long to Wide/README.md

 ### Record Counts

-Compare the number of unique participants in source vs. number of participant records in wide dataset
+Compare the number of unique participants in the source vs. the number of participant records in the wide dataset

 ### Participant Uniqueness
 Verify that the participant identifier is unique in the wide dataset.
-COUNT(DISTINCT participant_id) = COUNT(*)
+COUNT(DISTINCT individual_id) = COUNT(*)

 ### Date Consistency